No. 42 Squadron (Finland)

 After the Winter War, the squadron moved from Jukajärvi to the Luonetjärvi base, where training continued throughout the truce.
-On April 25, 1940, seven aircraft and their crew transferred to Pori Airport for a month-long mission to fly surveillance flights in the Baltic Sea and the Åland Islands.
-The squadron aircraft also performed aerial photography during the truce: on October 13 and November 11, 1940, the Soviet base at Hanko and the Russian airports in the Karelian Isthmus were photographed.
+On 25 April 1940, seven aircraft and their crew transferred to Pori Airport for a month-long mission to fly surveillance flights in the Baltic Sea and the Åland Islands.
+The squadron aircraft also performed aerial photography during the truce: on 13 October and 11 November 1940, the Soviet base at Hanko and the Russian airports in the Karelian Isthmus were photographed.